 The College will automatically calculate and process a refund for any student that withdraws during the refund period.
-All refund checks are mailed directly to the student from the Tennessee College of Applied Technology - Business Office within 30 days of receipt of the request.
+All refunds by direct deposit or checks are disbursed to the student from the Tennessee College of Applied Technology Business Office within 30 days of notification of student withdrawal.